 The tax extension grants an automatic six-month grace period specifically meant for paperwork submission but not for payment.

-Key Extension Forms and Deadlines for 2024
+Key Extension Forms and Deadlines When Filing in 2025

 Your business entity, or type, will determine your regular filing date, as well as your extension deadline.